Buildings at Minnesota State Mankato

 - Square Footage: 141,894

-Highland Center was constructed in 1962.
-It houses swimming pool, coaches offices, and the departments of Intercollegiate Athletics, Recreational Sports, and Human Performance.
+Highland Center was constructed in 1963.
+It houses labs, a swimming pool, coaches offices, locker rooms for recreational sports and Intercollegiate Athletics and the Department of Human Performance.

 - Square Footage: 141,894

 Highland North was constructed in 1979.
-It houses Schellberg Gymnasium and faculty offices.
+It houses Schellberg Gymnasium, Florence Cobb dance studio, locker rooms and faculty offices.

 - Year Completed: 1979